-Skip-level one-on-one meetings are an excellent tool to gain insight into your company's culture, strengths, and shortcomings.
-If you manage managers, setting up a recurring meeting with their direct reports is a great way to gain an accurate understanding of how your direct reports are leading.
+Skip-level meetings are an excellent tool to gain insight into your company's culture, strengths, and shortcomings in a one-on-one setting.
+If you manage managers, setting up a recurring meeting with their direct reports is a great way to understand how your direct reports are leading.

 Additionally, a skip-level meeting helps you get insight into how your employees are feeling about the business, culture, and leadership.
 Lastly, it allows you to uncover the obstacles that are preventing teams from producing their best work.

 Here, Michael Brown shares his skip-level meeting agenda template based on experience as a senior manager at Uber, McKinsey, Facebook, and Newfront Insurance.

 What is a skip-level meeting?

 A skip-level meeting is a meeting between a direct report and the manager of their manager.